roushk/ZomboidProcGenMapMod/README.md

 Imgui Framework

+For use for MAT 300 projects at DigiPen Institute of Technology

 To create a new project, create a class that inherits from 'Project', located in project.hpp To add the project to the application, add it to the 'projects' vector in Application::init_projects() in application.cpp